 How to use umbrella lighting for photography

-Aside from all of the above reasons for using a photography umbrella lighting kit, they’re also a really versatile lighting modifier, especially if you get the convertible umbrella with a removal black cover like I did in the beginning.
-Two types of umbrella lighting setups:
+Aside from the above reasons for using a photography umbrella lighting kit, a convertible umbrella with a removal black cover is a particularly versatile lighting modifier.
+You can use two different ways for two types of umbrella lighting setups:

 - Reflective umbrella set up